FOR PARENTS & TEACHERS

 There is information on how to seek professional help on our clinician page.
 There are also things you can do at home.
 Sounds that trigger misophonia often seems fairly mundane to other people, meaning misophonia can sometimes be a lonely experience.
 Understanding misophonia means understanding it is not the child's fault.
 Brain scanning shows that people with misophonia have more connections in parts of the brain that relate to fear and anger.
-This means that noises cause extreme emotions such as rage or anxiety, in a way the child cannot help.
-Children with misophonia are often disbelieved, and this can be unsettling.
+This means that noises can cause extreme emotions such as rage or anxiety, in a way the child cannot help.
+Children with misophonia are often told they are over-reacting, and this can be unsettling.
 So your understanding is key.

 Allow the child to move away from the noise, or remove from the environment any unnecessary stimulus causing the discomfort (e.g., is the blind tapping against the window frame?).
 Allow time in a quiet environment to defuse the discomfort if needed.
 Allow the child to sit apart from another child in particular, since misophonia can relate to the sounds made by a particular person.
 Try to be understanding.
 This small act is extremely powerful for self-esteem and overall well-being.
 The video above shows a more coping strategies for children with misophonia.

 Many parents want teachers to know that misophonia exists and it may be having a negative effect on their child.
 So we provide above a downloadable information sheet for parents to give to teachers, giving information about childhood misophonia and a link for teachers to this online resource.
 We also recommend teachers read this brief NHS webpage about misophonia and its related conditions.
 If you are a teacher and a child tells you they have misophonia please share this with the child's parent/guardian.
-If you are teacher who has been given our downloadable information sheet by a parent, but have not yet entered your unique anonymous reference code , thank you for entering it above.
-(This will allow the parent to know that you have been able to find time to read our information webpage).
+If you are a teacher who has been given our downloadable information sheet by a parent, but have not yet entered your unique anonymous reference code , thank you for entering it above.
+(This lets the parent to know that you have been able to find time to read our information webpage).
 Thank you for working with parents to support children with misophonia.